SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 A Context Action is an option that a Cloud SIEM analyst can use to query an external system for information about an Entity, IOC, or data encountered in a Record.
 For example, you could create a Context Action to check an IP address against a threat intel service, look up a username, or run a log search in Sumo Logic for a hostname.

 You could also create a Context Action to show users’ Google activity.
 For example, install the Google Workspace app and set up the User Activity dashboard.
-Then create the context action to pivot directly to the dashboard from Cloud SIEM usernames.
+Then create a context action to pivot directly to the dashboard from Cloud SIEM usernames.

 See:
 * [Create CSE Context Actions](/docs/cse/administration/create-cse-context-actions/)